mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

 ... cross-validation
 --------------------
-In this guide we used cross-validation, whenever we performed an evaluation multiple time, because we feared that a single split might be to unstable.
+In this guide we used cross-validation whenever we performed an evaluation multiple time, because we feared that a single split might be too unstable.
 There exist other methods besides cross-validation to do that and even within the realm of cross-validation, different types of cross-validation exist.
 Depending on your data and your application other methods (like repeated random splits) might be better than simple